KAlikhanov/cost_of_data_comparison/README.md

 2. Readablilty: It was hard to get an idea of what the data actually looked like because of the way it is formatted, it is hard to contextualize just how much or how little of a difference there is using the original visualization because all of the data is on top of one another.
 3. Objective: While the objective of the original data set is easy to understand it is unclear how much the data supported the objective.

+## Data visualizations
-## Below is an image of my visualization, and below that will be an image of the original.
+Below is an image of my visualization, and below that will be an image of the original.
 ![data_viz](https://user-images.githubusercontent.com/68137495/184253651-13ac6d6c-6fac-4349-ac85-302de2868ccb.png)
 ![ziDtA7B9QyCypYZySfEn_image](https://user-images.githubusercontent.com/68137495/184254523-34b50387-384f-4b47-aabd-e74c7755187d.png)

+## Analysis and reasoning
 It is easy to see how the original visualization is a lot more fancy than mine.
 But my goal was to make the data less cluttered, more readable, and more driven.